 In answering this question, Steve Jobs built a loyal following.
 To be very honest, there are many things that the iPhone of 2007 couldn’t do.
 Other phone models at the time could do them.
 However, the loyalty that Apple built was because it spoke its reasoning and philosophy, and attracted people who shared in their fundamental belief that this handheld device could be much better.

-Another favourite example is Coca-Cola.
+Another common example is Coca-Cola.

 In 1886, Dr. John Pemberton, a pharmacist, wanted to come up with something that would give people a moment of refreshment and uplift.
 The “why” in this case was to give the world a moment of happiness.